uchicago/shibboleth-oidc/README.md

 ```

 ### Artifact Signature Verification
-Given that maven itself is unable to verify artifact signatures, a profile s developed to take advantage of the
+Given that maven itself is unable to verify artifact signatures, a profile is developed to take advantage of the
 `pgpverify-maven-plugin` plugin, to ensure all artifacts are legitimate.
 Those that fail the verification step will
 cause the build to fail.